 HIM Reimagined concludes with a call to action for health information management professionals and educational institutions to “move forward together to provide the workforce with what they need from HIM professionals of tomorrow.”

-The University of San Diego is helping to train the next generation of HIM and health informatics professionals through its 100% online Master of Science in Health Care Informatics.
+The University of San Diego is helping to train the next generation of HIM and health informatics professionals through its Master of Science in Health Care Informatics program, offered both on-campus in San Diego as well as 100% online.
 Designated as an Approved Education Partner by the Healthcare Information and Management Systems Society (HIMSS), the USD program enables students to continue working full time while earning this career-boosting graduate degree.
-Learn more about the 100% online program.
+Learn more about earning your master’s in health informatics.